VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 ```

 `path` point to your .glb
-`anchor` mean where the origin of the object is taken
+`anchor` means where the origin of the object is taken here at the bottom centered of the 3D model
 `rotation` tweak a custom rotation in your 3D model

-ok let's see what happens on screen
+Ok let's see what's happen on screen

 ![4](./Pictures/4.png)

-yes a zeppelin appear on the middle of the scene ! trust me...
+Yes a zeppelin appears on the middle of the scene ! trust me...

+## Create a localscript

-Ok let's add a localScript now to focus this zeppelin with the camera.
-These scripts are used to customize client-side game
+Ok let's add a [LocalScript](../../src/Game/Shared/GameObject/Components/LocalScript.js) now to focus this zeppelin with the camera.
+These scripts are used to customize client-side game.

-> Here every script could be a localScript here since the world is simulated on the clientside but it's good pratice to keep them separate since the world simulation could be executed somewhere else
+> Here every script could be a localScript here since the world is simulated on the client-side but it's good pratice to keep them separate since the world simulation could be executed somewhere else (on a distant server for example)

-GameManager in`index.html` become
+GameManager in `index.html` become

 ```js
 gameObject: {